-These rich dark 3mm pearls are bursting with flavour which were recently taken from our most mature sturgeon, ageing between 12 and 15 years old.
+Although each of our sturgeon give eggs with slight differences, they are generally all rich dark green/ brown in colour at 3mm and are bursting with flavour.
+Our recently produced Caviar was taken from our most mature sturgeon, ageing between 12 and 15 years old.

 Every tin will bear the unique Sustainable and Ethical produces symbol, meaning no fish were harmed or killed in the production of this amazing Caviar.